xenit-eu/bard/README.md

 }
 ```

 Methods generating methods!
-And since JavaPoet generates source instead of bytecode, you can
+And since Bard generates source instead of bytecode, you can
 read through it to make sure it's right.

 Some control flow statements, such as `if/else`, can have unlimited control flow possibilities.